miztli/hybris/README.md

 cd hybris/bin/platform; ./hybrisserver.sh start
 ```

+The setup phase creates temporary directories.
+The initialize phase, generates the database schema and the type system, and imports any mandatory system data.

 ### Extensions

 An extension is an encapsulated piece of SAP Commerce functionality, that can contain business logic, type definitions, a web application, and back-office configuration functionality.
 Depending on your business needs, your solution will have a varying number of extensions, all wired into the core SAP Commerce platform via the Spring dependency injection model.